Economic Simulator

 stoper

-The economic simulator Guide
+The Economic Simulator Guide

-The simulator designed for 5 purposes:
+The simulator was designed for five purposes:

 How to Operate the Simulator

-You can choose another country - on the list - for simulation and practice.
-You can also compare different countries by changing the setting in the accumulated countries box.
-The best way to start comparing trajectories among countries is to put the number 3000 in the iterations box.
+You can choose another country on the list for simulation and practice.
+You can also compare different countries by changing the setting in the Accumulated Countries box.
+The best way to start comparing trajectories among countries is to put the number 3000 in the Iterations box.

-If you don't recognize the attractor tool you can get an idea about it by choosing another attractor from the list on the Attractors menu. (see also www.bentamari.com/attractors ).
+If you don't recognize the attractor tool you can get an idea about it by choosing another attractor from the list on the Attractors menu (see also www.bentamari.com/attractors).

 home